 Click here for excerpts from other support letters viewed favourably by the judges.

 - – Clearly articulate the problem, the solution and the impact

 - – Differentiate yourself from competitors

-- – Demonstrate leadership and impact
+- – Demonstrate leadership

 - – Answer every question clearly

 - – Generate glowing but fact-based letters of support